£57,250 received for a knee injury as a result of a road traffic accident.

 She claimed for travelling to and from her doctor and hospital.
 She also had to take medication.
 Furthermore, because of her injuries to her knee she had to use a walking stick.
 Unfortunately, my client was advised it was likely she would have to undergo surgery to carry out an operation to improve the knee’s function.

-“I also claimed for past and future help and assistance.
-Because of the injuries suffered, my client struggled with heavier household chores said Jason Claridge.
-The Psychologist, when he saw my client, advised she would need psychological therapy in order to assist her.
-I therefore produced a Schedule of Financial Losses which was as follows:
+Jason also claimed for past and future help and assistance.
+Because of the injuries suffered, the client struggled with heavier household chores.
+The Psychologist, when he saw the client, advised she would need psychological therapy in order to assist her.
+Jason therefore produced a Schedule of Financial Losses which was as follows:

 Travel – £46.80